 Admission Information and Criteria

 Students who are seeking admission to graduate programs at Alvernia University submit their applications through the Office of Graduate Admissions.
 Application packets are reviewed for completion by the Coordinator of Graduate Admissions before they are forwarded for evaluation by the academic program.
-The application deadline is November 15, 2013 for the entry level MSOT program that will begin in the Spring 2014 Semester.
-Students may be informed of their application status sooner but will be informed no later than December 2, 2013.
+The application deadline is July 1, 2014 for the entry level MSOT program that will begin in the Fall 2014 Semester.
+Students may be informed of their application status sooner but will be informed no later than July 15, 2014.
 Students will be admitted as seat capacity permits.
 Students who meet admission criteria but cannot be admitted due to limited seat capacity may be placed on a waiting list.
-To secure their place in the incoming class, each accepted student must submit a confirmation of enrollment form with a non-refundable security deposit in the amount of $300.00 by December 20, 2013.
+To secure their place in the incoming class, each accepted student must submit a confirmation of enrollment form with a non-refundable security deposit in the amount of $300.00.